Prostate Cancer Treatment Guide

 Chemotherapy Treatment

-Prostate cancer chemotherapy is usually used as salvage treatment during hormone refractory prostate cancer or for advanced prostate cancer with distant metastasis and has shown success in extending the life and qualities of life in many patients.
+Prostate cancer chemotherapy is usually used as salvage treatment during hormone refractory prostate cancer or for advanced prostate cancer with distant metastasis and has shown success in extending the life and quality of life in many patients.

 Chemotherapy’s Role in Prostate Cancer

 Most cases of prostatic adenocarcinoma usually grow very slowly, meaning the cells divide at a rate that is similar to that of healthy cells.
 Chemotherapy, therefore, is usually not effective for early adenocarcinoma of the prostate.
 Why?
-Chemotherapuetic drugs are both toxic and systemic.
-Toxic because they damage cells so badly that upon division the cell dies.
+Chemotherapeutic drugs are both toxic and systemic.
+Toxic because they damage cells so badly that upon division, the cell dies.
 Systemic because chemotherapy affects all the cells of the body as it circulates through the blood stream.

 Like radiation therapies, chemotherapy does not destroy the entire body because only cells that divide soon after being treated will die.
 Unfortunately, chemotherapy cannot be focused to any particular area of the body.
 All quickly-dividing cells of the body therefore are affected, including, those in the hair follicles, skin, gastrointestinal tract, and bone marrow.
 The severe and sometimes dangerous side effects of chemotherapy drugs have often outweighed their benefits as an early prostate cancer treatment.
 However, for patients with advanced disease, chemotherapy can be beneficial in both extending the life and decreasing pain.